 If you do not resolve your account in full or make satisfactory payment arrangements, your license will be withheld or revoked.

-- If I ask for a payment plan, how long can I take to pay my delinquent tax account?
+I have received a letter from DOR regarding my license but cannot afford to pay in full.
+How long can I take to pay my delinquent tax account?

-- I do not owe the delinquent tax the Wisconsin Department of Revenue (DOR) estimated because I do not have a filing requirement.
+I have not filed tax returns, but the Wisconsin Department of Revenue (DOR) issued an estimated assessment.
 How do I obtain my license or credential?

 The occupational license law covers virtually all credentials and occupational licenses in the state.
 No one license or credential type is singled out.

-The DOR will not show you as delinquent until all appeal rights on the tax bill expire.
-You may request a hearing with us after the licensing agency revokes or denies your application or renewal for delinquent taxes.
+The DOR will not initiate a license hold or denial until all appeal rights on the tax bill expire.
+If the licensing agency indicates an issue related to delinquent taxes, you may request a hearing with us.
 This hearing is limited to questions of:

-If, after the hearing, we confirm that you owe delinquent taxes, the agency issuing the license must confirm its denial, revocation, or suspension of your license.
+If, after the hearing, we confirm that you owe delinquent taxes, the agency issuing the license must deny, revoke, or suspend of your license.
 You may then seek judicial review of the agency's sworn statement in the Dane County Circuit Court.